Fivell/policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

-1. Requests for access to Datica Platform systems and applications are made formally using the following process:
+1. Requests for access to Versionista Platform systems and applications are made formally using the following process:
-1. A Datica workforce member initiates the access request by creating an Issue in the Datica Quality Management System.
+1. A Versionista workforce member initiates the access request by creating an Issue in the Versionista Quality Management System.
    - User identities must be verified prior to granting access to new accounts.
    - Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.